magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-preprocess.md

 @import (css) 'styles.less';
 {%endhighlight%}

-As a result, the processed file is different from the source file.
+As a result, the processed files are different from the source files.
 So in the [client-side compilation mode](#client-side) or when using [grunt commands]({{page.baseurl}}frontend-dev-guide/css-topics/css_debug.md), Magento cannot use symlinks to the source files.
-It uses the copies of processed files instead, and they are stored in the `pub/static` directory.
-In case of importing CSS resources, this will also result in not finding and not importing the required files.
+Instead it uses the copies of processed files, and they are published to the `pub/static` directory.
+In case of importing CSS resources, this also results in not finding and not importing the required files.

 ### Importing remote CSS files

-If you need to import remote CSS file in your `.less` source, use `url()` notation.
-For example, to import Google font use the following notation:
+If you need to import a remote CSS file in your `.less` source, use `url()` notation.
+For example, to import a Google font, use the following notation:

 {%highlight css%}
 @import url('//fonts.googleapis.com/css?family=Titillium+Web:400,300,200,600.css');